Shahadathossan01/Shahadathossan01/README.md

 ✍️ &nbsp; Believer in agile software development, and teamwork  Always questioning the status quo and wanting to improve.\
 🌱 &nbsp; Able and willing to think outside the box.\
 ✍️ &nbsp; In my free time, I read documents.\
-✉️ &nbsp;You can shoot me an email at adityakanoi123@gmail.com!
+✉️ &nbsp;You can shoot me an email at hossantopu@gmail.com !
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https://onedrive.live.com/?authkey=%21AKntgUe4LOwU4xA&id=2C11D5C642133C04%213605&cid=2C11D5C642133C04&parId=root&parQt=sharedby&o=OneUp) for more details about me.
-I'm open to feedback and suggestions!

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">